ColonelBBQ/ColonelBBQ/README.md

 ## 🚀 About Me

-My journey in Data Science started two years ago when I was mesmerized by the complexity of real-world problems during my time as a Fintech Analyst at a unicorn company.
+My journey into Data Science began two years ago when I encountered the complexity of real-world problems while working as a Fintech Analyst at a unicorn company.

 ---

 ## 💼 Professional Experience